Voter suppression in the United States: Aftermath of the 2020 election

 After Joe Biden defeated Donald Trump in the 2020 presidential election, Republican lawmakers around the nation began attacking the voting methods used in the election.
 Drawing on the false claims of widespread voting fraud and a stolen election, by February 2021 Republican state legislatures had begun to implement new laws and rules to restrict voting access in ways that would favor Republican candidates.
 By April 2021, 361 bills in 47 states have been proposed by GOP lawmakers meant to restrict voting access.

 In March 2021, John Kavanagh, a Republican elected to the Arizona House of Representatives, justified restrictions on voting, saying that "everybody shouldn't be voting ...
 Quantity is important, but we have to look at the quality of votes, as well."

+Ohio

+In late September 2023 ahead of a November election, 26,000 voter registrations were quietly cancelled, drawing renewed criticism of the Republican Secretary of State for possible voter suppression by not following the norm of alerting voter groups and by performing the cancellation so close to an election.

 Anti-suppression efforts

 Starting in 2015, various states enacted laws for automatic voter registration.
 At Politico's "State Solutions" voter engagement conference, former Secretary of State and Oregon Governor Kate Brown said, "Registration is a barrier to people participating in this process... [v]oting is a fundamental right of being a citizen, and people across the country should have the ability to access this fundamental right without barriers like registration."
 She emphatically aimed at critics of policies such as Oregon's "motor voter" law that are aimed at increasing voter turnout, saying, "I think the good news is, in Oregon, we actually want people to vote in our state."

+The John Lewis Voting Rights Act, passed by the House of Representatives but not the Senate in 2021, would restore certain provisions of the Voting Rights Act in compliance with and in response to the Shelby County v.
+Holder decision.